MicrosoftDocs/azure-dev-docs/articles/python/tutorial-python-postgresql-app-portal.md

 **(Optional) About the sample:** The djangoapp sample contains the data-driven Django polls app you get by following [Writing your first Django app](https://docs.djangoproject.com/en/2.1/intro/tutorial01/) in the Django documentation.
 The sample is also modified using the [Django deployment checklist](https://docs.djangoproject.com/en/2.1/howto/deployment/checklist/) to run in a production environment like Azure App Service.
 (These changes are for any production environment and aren't specific to Azure.)

 - Production settings are in the *azuresite/production.py* file.
 Development details are in *azuresite/settings.py*.

-- The app uses production settings when the `DJANGO_ENV` environment variable is set to "production".
-You create this environment variable later in the tutorial along with others used for the PostgreSQL database configuration.
+- The app uses production settings when the `WEBSITE_HOSTNAME` environment variable is set.
+Azure App Service automatically sets this variable to the URL of the web app, such as `msdocs-django.azurewebsites.net`.

 [Having issues?
 Let us know.](https://aka.ms/DjangoPortalTutorialHelp)